siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 SiliconCompiler ("SC") is an open source compiler infrastructure project that lowers the barrier to custom silicon.

-**TL;DR** – Here is the :ref:`Installation` and :ref:`Quickstart quide`
+**TL;DR** – Here is the :ref:`Installation` and :ref:`Quickstart guide`

-**DRAFT**

 Motivation
 -----------

-Processing scaling as we know it is ending and the only option for extending Moore's Law indefinitely comes from extreme hardware specialization.
-Unfortunately, this post-Moore era cannot happen with the current design methods approaches.
-Current chip design costs range from $50M - $500M per project, making the cost barrier out of scope for all but a small number of highly profitable applications.
-Observing the positive impact that silicon has had on the world over the last 50 years, it is a social imperative that we extend the exponential Moore's Law trend for as long possible.
-The time has arrived for a second VLSI revolution!
+Moore's Law is ending and the only option for continuing on our current exponential improvement path is hardware specialization.
+Unfortunately, using today's technology, chip projects development cost can exceed $100M, limiting hardware specialization to a small number of highly profitable applications.
+Observing the positive impact that silicon has had on the world over the last 50 years, we consider it a social imperative to extend Moore's Law for as long possible.
+Enabling the level of hardware specialization needed for the post-Moore era will require a fully automated hardware compiler similar to the ones that we take for granted in software development.

 .. image:: ../_images/cost.png

-The first silicon design revolution (started in the 1970's by Carver Mead and Lynn Conway) introduced a design framework to a generation of engineers and laid the foundation for the semiconductor ecosystem that drives the world today.
-It was a time of great excitement, with no limits on big ideas.
-One of the biggest ideas proposed, was the idea of an automated "silicon compiler" that could turn a specification into layout the same way we turn a program into an exeuctable binary.
-These early silicon compilers were developed around the vision that chips could be autmatically constructured using a set of parametrized building blocks.
-Unfortunately, the appraoch was too limited for the rapidly evolving VLSI community.
-Instead, the design approach that did work out was based on mapping a general purpose hardware design language (Verilog/VHDL) into a standard cell based netlist abstraciton, and then placing and routing that mapped netlist using fully automated algorithms.
-Thousands of silicon miracles are taped out every year using this methods, but exponentially increasing design cost suggest there is plenty of room at the bottom.

 Challenges
 ------------

-A core challenge to creating silicon compilers today is the incredible numerical complexity of making billions of connected nanoscale devices work reliably at low cost.
-To produce a correct and optimal physical chip layout of a chip requires searching an unbounded search space of parameter for optimal settings.
-Selection of each one of the parameters and recipes requires access to state of the art EDA tools, design exports, reference recipes, and foundry PDKs.
-The number of physical design concerns has been steadily increasing with every CMOS process node advancement, starting at 180nm.
-To qualify production level silicon solutions state of the art process nodes (16nm and below) requires sophisticated implementation and verification flows with expertise needed in:
+A core challenge in creating a silicon compiler is the incredible numerical complexity of optimizing billions of inter-connected devices for power, cost, area, speed while ensuring that the produced circuit will operate reliably under all possible temperature, voltage, and process conditions.
+Successful compilation requires searching an (almost) unbounded parameter space and selecting optimal values based on templated recipes ("reference flows") and process constraints derived from foundries, EDA vendors, IP providers, and design experts.
+The number of physical design concerns has been steadily increasing with every process node since the beginning of Moore's Law.
+Designing production grade silicon solutions in state of the art process nodes (16nm and below) requires expert knowledge in a broad set of highly specialized hardware design domains:

 * physical floorplanning
 * static timing analysis